Keepnet Labs Logo

 • Access Incident Reports: Tracking and analyzing instances of unauthorized access attempts can reveal weaknesses in access control systems.

-• Response Time: Measure how quickly security personnel respond to alarms or breaches.
+• Response Time: Measure the speed at which security personnel respond to alarms or breaches.
 Shorter response times can significantly reduce the impact of an incident.

 • Employee Awareness: Conduct surveys or quizzes to determine employees’ knowledge of security procedures.
 A well-informed staff can act as an additional security layer.